Lerac1275/admis_GES/notes.md

 - Entry criteria to $$$ ratio
 - some measure of $$$ & vacancy

+# Mapping Files
 1. Have a mapping for degree names in IGP table to degree names in GES table.
-Will need to match by Faculty **and** Degree.
+Will need to match by Universit **and** Degree Name.
+Used to tie IGP to GES.

 2. In the final dashboard, want to have a panel / view that compares the selected degree to other "related" degrees.
 Could use another mapping table OR a column where the value is the list of (University, degree_name) related degree programmes?

+## IGP-GES Degree Mapping File

+Issue regarding the mapping file used to tag IGP to GES.
+For NUS IGP, several degree programmes were consolidated under **one entry criteria**.
+Two such generic programmes:

+- Engineering (absorbing Biomed / Chem / Civil / etc)
+- Humanities & Sciences (General FASS degree + specialized Science courses)

+The consolidated entries only appear from AY 23 / 24 onwards, so it's just one year.

+To make things consistent across the IGP and GES tables:

+- Will explode the records for the common courses to the individual ones.
+- For example will take the admissions data for the common engineering course and populate the individual engineering courses with it.

+Rationale is that when the user checks for their degree they are more likely to use the old name instead of the common course.
+This also preserves granularity and richness of information.

+Think I can just add a note to explain that it was merged in 2023